Last month, we received a reader email asking “Where are the best places to find pans with lids for my toaster oven?”

 Then we’re asking you, our savvy toaster oven cooking community, to share about your covered baking dishes and where you shop for them.

-(NOTE: We purchased these items and did not receive them for free, all opinions are our own.
+(NOTE: We purchased these baking dishes and did not receive them for free, all opinions are our own.
 Some of the links below are affiliate links, which means that if you choose to make a purchase through them, we will earn a commission.)

 Stoneware Mini Cocottes

-Last year, while shopping at Sur La Table I found these cute white stoneware mini cocottes (purchases through this link produce a commission for us).
+Last year, while shopping at Sur La Table I found these cute white stoneware mini cocottes.

 Pros: They’re great for roasting a head of garlic in and if you remove the lids they double as ramekins for baking individual cakes and crisps.